 Coconut oil – is a rich source of medium-chain triglycerides, believed to be used as fuel by the brain.
 You do have to be careful with doses, especially if your dog is prone to pancreatitis.
 I gave Red less than 1/4 tsp and she started to show signs so I immediately stopped it

 Golden paste – There seems to be more and more buzz about the health benefits of turmeric for humans and dogs alike.
-It’s a powerful antioxidant and I have read a lot of testimonials from dog parents who have seen amazing results for a variety of issues.
-It seems that doggie dementia is on that list.
+It’s a powerful antioxidant and I have read a lot of testimonials from dog parents who have seen amazing results for a variety of issues, including doggie dementia.
 This article “Healing With Turmeric Golden Paste For Dogs” explains all about it, and includes a recipe to make golden paste at home.

 NutraCalm – Created in the UK, it is a natural calming supplement to help reduce stress in anxious dogs and cats

 NutraMind – Manufactured by the same company as nutracalm, it is a high strength supplement to support brain and mental function.
 Again take note if your dog is susceptible to pancreatitis, although Red has been okay on it so far and it’s been about 3 weeks.